yadunandankushwaha/Laravel-5.4-complete-project-with-administrator-panel-and-front-panel/README.md

 4)	Run the command to get database tables:  *php artisan migrate*

-5)	Run seeder to insert data in tables eg. *php artisan db:seed --class=UsersTableSeeder* (please check seeder folder to run and get more data in database tables like i did aove for user table)
+5)	Run seeder to insert data in tables eg. *php artisan db:seed --class=UsersTableSeeder* (please check seeder folder to run and get more data in database tables like i did above for user table)

 6)	Than run *php artisan serve*